-The trap and its vacuum container is located within a superconducting solenoid (Fig. 5.4) that makes a very homogeneous magnetic field over the interior volume of the trap cavity.
+The trap and its vacuum container are located within a superconducting solenoid (Fig. 1.8) that makes a very homogeneous magnetic field over the interior volume of the trap cavity.
 A large dewar sitting on top of the solenoid dewar provides the helium needed around the dilution refrigerator below.
-The superconducting solenoid is entirely self-contained, with a bore that can operate from room temperature down to 77 K. It possesses shim coils capable of creating a field homogeneity better than a part in 108 over a 1 cm diameter sphere and has a passive "shield" coil that reduces fluctuations in the ambient magnetic field [18, 19].
-When properly energized (and after the steps described in the next section have been taken) it achieves field stability better than a part in 109 per hour.
-We regularly observe drifts below 10-9 per night.
+The superconducting solenoid is entirely self-contained, with a bore that can operate from room temperature down to 77 K. It possesses shim coils capable of creating a field homogeneity better than a part in 10^8 over a 1 cm diameter sphere and has a passive "shield" coil that reduces fluctuations in the ambient magnetic field [36, 37].
+When properly energized (and after the steps described in the next section have been taken) it achieves field stability better than a part in 10^9 per hour.
+We regularly observe drifts below 10^{-9} per night.